CleonDeSouza/Password-Strength-Checker/READ.md

 4.

-  #- Day/Week - Amount of effort - Reason of effort
+  # - Day/Week - Amount of effort - Reason of effort

-  #- 1/1  - Little - FQ test
+  # - 1/1  - Little - FQ test
-  Basics concepts(like Password Security)
+  . simple basic concepts(like Password Security)
-  Download
+  . addition of python modules like re, string